Who Won The 25 Super Bowl

 Prioritize Fundamentals

 Super Bowl XXV was a game that was ultimately decided by fundamentals.
-The Giants won because they were able to run the ball effectively, play sound defense, and make key plays on special teams.
-The Bills, on the other hand, made critical mistakes that cost them the game.
+Which means the Giants won because they were able to run the ball effectively, play sound defense, and make key plays on special teams.
+The Bills, on the other hand, made critical mistakes that cost them the game Easy to understand, harder to ignore..

 Never Underestimate Special Teams

 The Giants' special teams unit played a critical role in their Super Bowl XXV victory.
-Punter Sean Landeta consistently pinned the Bills deep in their own territory, and kicker Matt Bahr was perfect on his field goal attempts.
+Which means punter Sean Landeta consistently pinned the Bills deep in their own territory, and kicker Matt Bahr was perfect on his field goal attempts.
 These contributions often go unnoticed, but they can have a significant impact on the outcome of a game.

 • Actionable Advice: Coaches should devote adequate time and resources to special teams practice.
 This involves developing a comprehensive special teams strategy, identifying players who excel in special teams roles, and emphasizing the importance of execution.